- I enjoy hiking the trails of SW Portland. How can I help maintain them?

-The Red Electric, named for the train line that ran along roughly the same route, will be part of the urban trail system once all portions are complete.
-The route must somehow cross the gully in George Himes park on a bridge, and the existing Barbur bridges cannot be modified to do the job so we are waiting for the SW Corridor bridge to be built to finish the trail.
-Portions of the trail are open now, the remaining portions are listed in the Transportation System Plan for planned for construction sometime in the next two decades.
-Detailed information can be found by visiting our Red Electric
+The Red Electric Trail, named for the train line that ran along roughly the same route, will be part of the urban trail system once all portions are complete.
+The route must somehow cross the gully in George Himes park on a bridge as the existing Barbur bridges cannot be modified to do the job.
+We are waiting for the SW Corridor bridge to be built to finish that portion of the trail.
+Some easements still need to be negotiated.
+The pedestrian bridge that crosses the headwaters of Fanno Creek has just begun construction and is due to be finished in spring of 2022.
+You can find the sections of the trail that are open now on City maps and our GIS Red Electric Trail map. the remaining portions are listed in the Transportation System Plan for planned for construction sometime in the next two decades.
+Detailed information can be found by visiting our Red Electric Trail page.

 - Where can I find more information about hiking the world-famous 4T Trail?